 Jaron Lanier has been on the cusp of technological innovation from its infancy to the present.
 A pioneer in virtual reality (a term he coined), Lanier founded VPL Research, the first company to sell VR products, and led teams creating VR applications for medicine, design, and numerous other fields.
 He is currently Interdisciplinary Scientist at Microsoft Research.
 He was a founder or principal of startups that were acquired by Google, Adobe, Oracle, and Pfizer.
 In 2010, Lanier was named one of the 100 most influential people in the world by Time Magazine.
 In recent years he has also been named one of top one hundred public intellectuals in the world by Foreign Policy magazine, one of the top 50 World Thinkers by Prospect magazine, and one of history’s 300 or so greatest inventors in the Encyclopedia Britannica.
 In 2009 Jaron Lanier received a Lifetime Career Award from the IEEE, the preeminent international engineering society.

 Jaron Lanier’s first book, You Are Not a Gadget, A Manifesto, was a New York Times, Los Angeles Times, and Boston Globe bestseller.
 The book was chosen as one of the best books of the year by Time Magazine and The New York Times, and won top honors at the San Francisco Book Festival.
 Michiko Kakutani, writing in The New York Times called Lanier’s book "Lucid, powerful and persuasive. . . .
 Necessary reading for anyone interested in how the Web and the software we use every day are reshaping culture and the marketplace."
-In the spring of 2015 Jaron Lanier will publish an ebook version of a collection of essays entitled When Dreams Grow Up, and he is also working on a new book, Dawn of the New Everything: First Encounters with Reality and Virtual Reality, tentatively to be published in fall 2016.
+In the spring of 2015 Jaron Lanier published an ebook version of a collection of essays entitled Wenn Träume Erwachsen Werden (When Dreams Grow Up).
+He is also working on a new book, Dawn of the New Everything: First Encounters with Reality and Virtual Reality, to be published in Winter 2017.

 Lanier’s writing appears in Discover, The Wall Street Journal, Forbes, Harpers Magazine, Atlantic, Wired Magazine (where he was a founding contributing editor), and Scientific American.
 He has appeared on TV shows such as PBS NewsHour, The Colbert Report, Nightline and Charlie Rose, and has been profiled on the front pages of The Wall Street Journal and The New York Times multiple times.